 7. Which of the following conditions may cause blood in the stool?

-Blood in stools can be caused by various medical conditions, including inflammation in the stomach lining, bleeding in the stomach and small intestine, several gastrointestinal disorders, or colon cancer (4).
+Blood in stool during pregnancy can result from various medical conditions, including inflammation in the stomach lining, bleeding in the stomach and small intestine, several gastrointestinal disorders, or colon cancer (4).

 8. Does black stool mean food poisoning?